 In the church courtyard is a teeny tiny chapel, a church in its own right, made entirely of travertine.
 Built in 1499, the church is on the spot where St. Peter was martyred.
 A hole in front of the interior altar marks the exact spot of crucifixion.

-Designed by the great architect Donato Bramante, it’s a great example of High Renaissance architecture, one of Rome’s only circular churches and one of Rome’s most beautiful churches.
+Designed by the great architect Donato Bramante, it’s a great example of High Renaissance architecture.
+It’s one of Rome’s only circular churches and one of Rome’s most beautiful churches.

 Ferdinand and Isabella of Spain, named the “Catholic King and Queen” by Pope Alexander VI in 1494, commissioned the Tempietto in memory of their son John.
 They hired Bramante to build the church and Gian Lorenzo Bernini designed the crypt below it.